ethereum-optimism/optimism-tutorial/getting-started/README.md

 1. Open **contracts > artifacts** and see that there's a `Greeter.json` file.
 This file is the compiled version, the API for the contract, etc.

 1. Click the run icon (<img src="assets/remix-run-icon.png" height="24" valign="top" />).

+   If you do not have Kovan ETH, get some using [Paradigm's faucet](https://faucet.paradigm.xyz/)

 1. Scroll down.
    In the At Address field, type the contract address (`0xE0A5fe4Fd70B6ea4217122e85d213D70766d6c2c`).